HonghyokKim/US_COVID_RACE/README.md

 Timeseries_Data.csv: data used for time-series of COVID19 outcomes

-**Codes and data have been modified for public purposes, which may differ from the ones actually used for the data analysis.**
+**Codes and data have been modified for public use, which may differ from the ones actually used for the data analysis.**

 Error reporting/Questions: honghyok.kim@yale.edu
 honghyok@korea.ac.kr